Danie12345/greet-world-backend/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/Danie12345/budget-app/issues).
+Feel free to check the [issues page](https://github.com/Danie12345/greet-world-backend/issues).

 ## Show your support

 Give a ⭐️ if you like this project!

----

-## Template

-Full thank you to [Gregoire Vella](https://www.behance.net/gregoirevella) on [Behance](https://www.behance.net/) for the awesome [Snapscan - iOs design and branding](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding) template! :)